Bobo Newsom: Life and career

 Newsom's performance in 1941 was a disappointment, as he lost 20 games, winning only 12.
 When Tigers' general manager Jack Zeller negotiated a contract with Newsom, he said, "You'll have to take a salary cut, Newsom, since you lost 20 games last season."
-The plain-spoken Bobo, remembering what Commissioner Kenesaw Mountain Landis had done to release players on minor-league teams that were under major-league teams' control, snapped, "Hell, you lost ninety-one of Briggs' [the team owner] ball players last year, and I don't see you taking no cut."
+The plain-spoken Bobo, remembering that Commissioner Kenesaw Mountain Landis had just found Zeller to be violating league rules and subsequently released players on Tigers' minor-league teams that were under the major-league club's control, snapped, "Hell, you lost ninety-one of Briggs' [the team owner] ball players last year, and I don't see you taking no cut."
 Zeller was not amused and traded Newsom to the Washington Senators.

 Although Newsom pitched poorly in Game 3, allowing five runs in less than two innings, he garnered a Series ring while with the New York Yankees in 1947.

 In a 20-season career, Newsom posted a 211–222 record with 2082 strikeouts and a 3.98 ERA in 37591/3 innings pitched.
-He also made the American League All-Star team from 1938–1940 and in 1944.
+He also made the American League All-Star team from 1938 to 1940 and in 1944.
 With 211 wins, he is one of the 100 winningest pitchers of all time.
 His 222 losses also make him one of only two major league pitchers to win 200 games and still have a sub .500 career winning percentage, the other being Jack Powell.
 Upon his retirement in 1953, he was the last major leaguer to have played in the 1920s to still be active.
 Newsom is one of only 29 players in baseball history to date to have appeared in Major League games in four decades.

 Al Benton is the only major-league pitcher to have faced both Babe Ruth and Mickey Mantle.
 Newsom was the only other pitcher whose career spanned that of both hitters.
 He did face Ruth in 1934; however, in 1951, Mantle's first year, Newsom was out of the majors, and in 1952, Newsom never faced the Yankees—and the one time he faced them in 1953, Mantle was out of the lineup with an injury.

-Newsom died in Orlando, Florida at age 55 from cirrhosis of the liver and was buried at Magnolia Cemetery in his home town of Hartsville, which also has a street named in his honor.
+Newsom died in Orlando, Florida at age 55 from cirrhosis of the liver.
+Newsom is buried at Magnolia Cemetery in his home town of Hartsville, which also has a street named in his honor.

 Newsom is mentioned in the 1949 poem "Line-Up for Yesterday" by Ogden Nash, where he is the only player mentioned still not in the Hall of Fame as of 2021: